saxocellphone/MagicVoicing/README.md

 You may encounter an error that claims that nodemon file watcher limit has been reached.
 We worked around this by running `run echo fs.inotify.max_user_watches=524288 | sudo tee -a /etc/sysctl.conf && sudo sysctl -p`

+If the app does not appear in the browser, and you are running Docker through VirtualBox, launch Virtaubox, select the VM, and navigate to -> settings -> networking -> advanced -> port forwarding, and set rules to forward 4000 and 4200.

 #### MacOS

 We use Docker to run the project on MacOS.
 If you wish to build the development environment without it, feel free to contribute to the